Homogenisation of phase-field functionals with linear growth: Introduction

 Finally, it is also worth noticing that the homogenisation problem analysed in this paper can be seen as a case study of a homogenisation problem for the gradient-damage models proposed in \cite{ContiFocardiIurlano2016,Wu2017,Wu2018b,Feng2021,ContiFocardiIurlano2024, ContiFocardiIurlano2025,Lammen2025,ACF-I,Colasanto2024} to approximate cohesive energies in Fracture Mechanics.
 Indeed, on account of the analysis performed in these papers, also in this case we expect effective surface integrands defined by asymptotic minimisation problems in which all the terms in the approximating functionals interact with one another.
 Moreover, when working with such approximations, a more technically demanding analysis shall be expected due to the superlinear growth of the bulk energy density and to the more complex, parameter-dependent, choice of the degenerate function multiplying $f$.

+{ Below we briefly outline the proof strategy leading to our homogenisation result.
+Our approach is inspired by \cite{CDMSZStochom, CDMSZGlobal}, where the authors extend to the setting of free-discontinuity functionals the seminal work of Dal Maso and Modica \cite{dalmaso-modica}.
+In that foundational contribution, ergodic theory is combined with $\Gamma$-convergence for the first time, in the context of volume functionals.
+We also refer to \cite{AbddaimiMichailleLicht1997} for a related homogenisation result concerning volume functionals with linear growth.}

-Below we briefly outline the proof strategy employed to get our homogenisation result.
-Loosely speaking, this strategy consists of two main steps: a purely deterministic one, where we devise sufficient conditions (on $f$) leading to homogenisation and a probabilistic step, where we show that if $f$ is a stationary random variable, then the sufficient conditions mentioned above are indeed fulfilled.
+Loosely speaking, our strategy consists of two main steps: a purely deterministic one, where we devise sufficient conditions (on $f$) leading to homogenisation and a probabilistic step, where we show that if $f$ is a stationary random variable, then the sufficient conditions mentioned above are indeed fulfilled.
 Therefore a stochastic homogenisation result readily follows as a corollary of the deterministic analysis.